 Begin with the end in mind of what you want your life to look like can help set you they cleared the direction to head in and help you decide which path will get you there either the quickest or the smoothest.

-Getting your paperwork sorted will help to remove some of the confusion and anxiety around were or what your money is doing.
+Getting your paperwork sorted will help to remove some of the confusion and anxiety around where or what your money is doing.
 Get yourself a file some dividers and start ordering your paperwork.

 Build yourself an emergency fund of three to six months or whatever size seems appropriate to you to ride out any likely financial challenges.
 This way, you can sleep at night easily knowing you have enough money to cover your lifestyle costs until hopefully, you can find another income.

 Automate your finances.
 This will reduce the amount of time you need to spend jumping in and out of your bank accounts to set things up he should make sure that bills are paid on time and that savings happen automatically.
 You can also find apps that will give you real-time information on when and where you’re spending your money.

 Dealing with debt.
 Make sure you make minimum payments on all your debts to avoid further interest adding to your debt.
-Decide on a plan for dealing with your debt whether that’s using methods like the debt snowball or the debt avalanche to start freeing yourself of this source financial and money stress.
+Decide on a plan for dealing with your debt whether that’s using methods like the debt snowball or the debt avalanche to start freeing yourself of this source of financial and money stress.